greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 |-----------|-------|-------------------|
 |0.1 - 1.0|0.7|local, system, restart|

-**Note:** When resource group-based resource management is active, the memory allotted to a segment host is equally shared by active primary segments.
+> **Note** When resource group-based resource management is active, the memory allotted to a segment host is equally shared by active primary segments.
 Greenplum Database assigns memory to primary segments when the segment takes the primary role.
 The initial memory allotment to a primary segment does not change, even in a failover situation.
 This may result in a segment host utilizing more memory than the `gp_resource_group_memory_limit` setting permits.

 For example, suppose your Greenplum Database cluster is utilizing the default `gp_resource_group_memory_limit` of `0.7` and a segment host named `seghost1` has 4 primary segments and 4 mirror segments.
 Greenplum Database assigns each primary segment on `seghost1` `(0.7 / 4 = 0.175)` of overall system memory.
 If failover occurs and two mirrors on `seghost1` fail over to become primary segments, each of the original 4 primaries retain their memory allotment of `0.175`, and the two new primary segments are each allotted `(0.7 / 6 = 0.116)` of system memory. `seghost1`'s overall memory allocation in this scenario is